ibm-cloud-docs/containers/cs_health_monitor.md

     ```
     {: pre}

-After removing the plug-in has been removed, reinstall Logging and Monitoring agents in your cluster using the Cluster dashboard, Terraform, or manually.
+After the plug-in has been removed, reinstall Logging and Monitoring agents in your cluster using the Cluster dashboard, Terraform, or manually.

 For more information, see the following links:
 - [Sending IBM Cloud Kubernetes Service log data to IBM Cloud Logs](/docs/cloud-logs?topic=cloud-logs-kube2logs)